Writing YA & Children’s Fiction – Three Months

 COURSE FEES

-The course fee of £1,800 (inc VAT) per student is payable, in full, by bank transfer or debit/credit card before the start of the course.
+The course fee of £1,800 (inclusive of VAT, please note that additional fees may apply if you’re based in a country with a higher VAT rate than the UK) per student is payable, in full, by bank transfer or debit/credit card before the start of the course.
 (Please note, card payments will incur an additional transaction fee.)
 However, if you are unable to pay the full fee upfront, let us know and we can arrange an instalment plan.

 READY TO APPLY?